Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 matplotlib.pyplot.xticks(ticks=None, labels=None, **kwargs)
 ```

-The first parameter "**ticks**" is a list of the positions of the X-axis ticks.
+The first parameter `ticks` is a list of the positions of the X-axis ticks.
 If the list is empty, the X-axis ticks will be cleared.

-The second parameter "**labels**" is the label of X-axis tick.
+The second parameter `labels` is the label of X-axis tick.
 Only when parameter "ticks" is not none, can this parameter be passed.

-The third parameter "**\\kwargs**" is used to control the appearance of the tick and label.
+The third parameter `lkwargs` is used to control the appearance of the tick and label.

 The format of yticks() is the same as that of xticks().
 The difference lies in the controlled object.

-⑤ **Display Image**
+⑤ Display Image

 Call show() function in matplotlib.pyplot module to display the image on the window.